internityz/nuspages/README.md

   - Keep track of your portfolio and print them (as PDF) on demand.
 - [Theme Selector](#theme-selector)
   - Select between light or dark theme for your webpage.
+## Technology Stack Implementation
+#### Web Server
+The web server is initialised with React as well as Express.
+We are using React to serve the front-end components of NUSPages whereas Express is used to serve the back-end components of NUSPages (e.g. fetching data from MongoDB).
+Of course, every framework here is run under the Node.js runtime environment.

+#### Webpage Design
+We use HTML, CSS and JS - so trivial that we decided not to include these into our Technology Stack.

+#### Personalised Cards
+Initially, cards are fetched from MongoDB where users' cards are stored.
+After that, cards can be created, deleted, edited or reordered.
+All four actions will make requests to our Express web server where database queries will be sent to MongoDB to execute the respective action on the cards.

+#### Portfolio Generator
+Similarly, portfolio contents is fetched from MongoDB and can be saved to the database at any time.
+A few React packages come in useful to help show the preview of what markdown looks like before the portfolio is printed as PDF.

 ## User Manual
 ### Authentication